 The Community Organization Property Tax Exemption Regulation (COPTER) sets out the conditions and qualifications for property tax exemptions provided to non-profit organizations that carry out a charitable or benevolent purpose for the benefit of the general public.

 In July 2017, Municipal Affairs released proposed changes that would reorganize the regulation and alter many definitions with the intent of improving clarity.
 However, AUMA and the Alberta Assessors Association raised significant concerns with the proposed changes including ambiguity in definitions and the classification of various organizations, which would have resulted in significant challenges in implementing the new regulation.

 In response, the province agreed to delay implementation and carry out further engagement with assessors, municipal associations, and the Cities of Edmonton and Calgary to seek solutions.
 AUMA participated in this process with the assistance of Brennen Tipton, Manager of Residential Assessment from Strathcona County.
-In August 2018, Municipal Affairs sent a notice to Chief Administrative Officers and Designated Assessors announcing that changes COPTER will take effect no earlier than the 2020 property tax year.
+In August 2018, Municipal Affairs sent a notice to Chief Administrative Officers and Designated Assessors announcing that changes COPTER will be delayed.
 Given the complexity and technical nature of the regulation, delay in the implementation is welcome and AUMA looks forward to continued discussions on solutions.
-More details on the province’s proposed changes to COPTER can be found on the Regulations Review website.

 October 2017 Regulations

 In October 2017, Municipal Affairs released a number of finalized regulations alongside the proclamation of legislative amendments to the MGA.
 AUMA developed an analysis of the finalized regulations based on input from committees.
 While some of the finalized regulations reflect AUMA input, there are several outstanding issues.
 High-priority issues involve improving methods of enumerating shadow populations and ensuring that new requirements to refer subdivision applications to Alberta Transportation do not result in undue delays in approvals.